 1989: The deadliest tornado in world history strikes Central Bangladesh, killing upward of 1,300, injuring 12,000, and leaving as many as 80,000 homeless.

 1986: An explosion and fire at the Chernobyl Nuclear Power Plant in the Soviet Union releases large quantities of radioactive particles into the atmosphere, creating the world's worst nuclear disaster.
 The nuclear accident is one of only two classified as a level 7 event on the International Nuclear Event Scale.
 Even after the disaster, the plant continued to operate, with the damaged reactor sealed off, until 2000.
 An area extending 19 miles in all directions from the plant is known as the "zone of alienation" and is largely uninhabited.
 Ukrainian officials estimate the area will not be safe for human life again for another 20,000 years.
 Although the official death toll released by the Soviet Union was about 30 people, many more were sickened and died from health issues related to radiation exposure.
 Between 1992 and 2002, more than 4,000 cases of thyroid cancer cases were diagnosed among Russian, Ukrainian and Belarusian children living in the fallout zone, according to Time magazine.

-1984: Jazz musician, bandleader and composer Count Basie, who introduced several generations of listeners to the Big Band sound and recorded an influential catalog, dies of pancreatic cancer at the age of 79 in Hollywood, Fla.
+1984: Jazz musician, bandleader and composer Count Basie, who introduced several generations of listeners to the Big Band sound and recorded an influential catalog, dies of pancreatic cancer at the age of 79 in Hollywood, Florida.

 1980: Actor Channing Tatum, best known for roles in movies such as "Step Up," "G.I.
 Joe: The Rise of Cobra," "Dear John," "The Vow," "21 Jump Street" and "Magic Mike," is born in Cullman, Alabama.